slint-ui/slint/api/sixtyfps-cpp/docs/cpp_migration.md

 ## Migrating from Version 0.1.x to 0.2.0

-In 0.2.0 we have increased the minimum version of C++.
+In version 0.2.0 we have increased the minimum version of C++.
 You need to have a C++ compiler installed that supports C++ 20 or newer.

 If you are building SixtyFPS from source, you need to make sure that your Rust installation is up-to-date.
 If you have installed Rust using `rustup`, then you can upgrade to the latest Version of Rust by running `rustup update`.